bugrahanakbulut/Unity-Infinite-Scroll/README.md

 This project still in under development so there might be some naughty bugs :D. If you met some of them or you need to implement any feature top of it, and if you get stuck please feel free to contact.
 There are some feature I will be implement in near future :

 - [x] Focus Item :tada:
-- [ ] Horizontal Movement Support [wip]
+- [X] Horizontal Movement Support :tada:
-- [ ] Handling changes in data throughout application life-time
+- [ ] Handling changes in entities (adding, removing etc.) throughout application life-time

 ## Contact & Some Additional Notes